Radio Mercur: Legislation changed

 The Danish parliament decided on a bill in June 1962, that effectively prohibited all participation in activities supporting transmissions, recordings, etc. after 1 August 1962.
 At the same time similar bills were pushed through in Sweden and the other Nordic countries.
+The final song played was Auld Lang Syne by Mitch Miller.
+According to another account, Radio Mercur's final broadcast featured Admiralens Vise performed by Jørgen Reenberg from the operetta Pinafore.

 Transmissions started again some days later, but the Danish authorities took immediate action and sent police out to seize the vessel and end transmissions.
 In Sweden the station Radio Syd, using two of Mercur's former ships in succession, succeeded transmissions up to 1966 in defiance of the law.

 The National Danish Broadcasting Corporation (Danmarks Radio) started a new programme, the so-called Melody Radio (later known as programme 3) on 1 January 1963.
 The programme was very similar to the programmes on Radio Mercur and several key employees from the pirate radio were working on the programme.

+TV series

+Adam Price and Morten Fisker's production company Stellanova Film & TV has bought the rights to a film adaptation of Henrik Nørgaard's book about Radio Mercur.
+As a result, the TV series Mercur was released in 2017.

+While some of the Danish actors portraying the big names of the Radio Mercur era have been unknown to the general public, viewers have also seen Johannes Nymark as Frederik van Pallandt from the group Nina & Frederik and Marie Boda as Grethe Ingmann, who with her husband Jørgen Ingmann made hit after hit from the mid-50s onwards.